 Above all, don’t forget that you’re moving forward on this road.
 That is your direction.
 You’ve got this.

-This post is a partial transcript of my podcast, Light The F*ck up – Episode 30.
+This post is a partial transcript of my podcast, What Lights You Up – Episode 30.
 I invite you to enjoy the full episode and subscribe on Spotify or Apple!